 Waste Disposal

-The pit toilet by Jacob Hamblin Arch is closed after being torched.
-The composting toilet by Big Spring Alcove is currently open, according to the EGSM but at last look it was full.
-Don’t count on it.
+The pit toilet by Jacob Hamblin Arch is closed after being set on fire.
+The composting toilet by Big Spring Alcove is currently open, according to the EGSM, but at last look it was full.
+Please don’t count on it.

 Bugs